aidanreilly/pd_patches/readme.md

-Collection of PD patches for custom midi controller and utilizing the Automationism modular synthesis environment.
+#Collection of pure data patches for custom midi controller and the Automationism modular synthesis environment.

 * First - ASR patch with sine waves and LPGs
 * Second -
 * Third - live input granular synthesis with disis_munger~